-I had a chat with Richard 'Pretzel Hands' Blechinger about earning a high income at a young age, advice he has for people with no CS degree and how he learned coding.
+I had a chat with Richard 'Pretzel Hands' Blechinger about earning a high income at a young age and advice for people with no CS degree.
 It was great fun and I hope you enjoy the interview.

 Pete: So I was wondering if you could sort of introduce yourself.
 What your background is, what you are working on, what is your stack etc?